Communities

 I've primarily used Bitwarden myself, because syncing was a bit annoying with KeePass when I looked into it.
 This was before I discovered Syncthing though, and before I had any meaningful self-hosting capacity.
 Probably easier with a bit more technical investment

-Zoe‭ wrote about 1 month ago
+Zoe‭ wrote 2 months ago

 Actually, because KeePass supports file-based sync, KeePass + Syncthing might be a better option if Bitwarden is off the table.
 It might even have a dedicated plugin for Syncthing, but I have not checked

-Michael‭ wrote about 1 month ago
+Michael‭ wrote 2 months ago

 At the risk of derailing the thread: Zoe are you suggesting that you have now used SyncThing successfully for something (password or otherwise)?
 I started to set it up at one point and abandoned it, though I can't remember why.